 13TH is one of the best slavery documentaries available on Netflix.
 This thought-provoking slavery documentary explains the 13 amendments, activists, scholars, and politicians outlining the criminalization of black people through mass incarceration and prison boom.

 Ava DuVernay directed this movie to explain the intersection of race, justice, and mass incarceration of black people.
 It is titled after the 13 Amendments of the United States Constitution adopted in 1865, abolishing slavery throughout the country.
-It also explains the increase in number of prisoners in the United States from 1970 to 2014 from 357292 to more than 2.3 million.
+It also explains the increase in the number of prisoners in the United States from 1970 to 2014 from 357292 to more than 2.3 million.

 However, the director’s objective was to critically examine law and order.
 And at the same time, explaining how misplaced fear was used to justify violence against black people.
 Nonetheless, it also outlines racial discrimination in drug sentences during the crack epidemic.